 The bigger AT and SOL muscle did not translate into greater strength and was in fact less when adjusted for body mass and muscle thickness.
 This imbalance may also contribute to calf raise inefficiency.
-Additionally, we observed that individuals with obesity exhibited greater Triceps Surae MTU stiffness, along with lower GMT displacement and strain, which could be associated with restricted ankle ROM.
+In addition, we observed that individuals with obesity exhibited greater triceps surae MTU stiffness, along with lower GMT displacement and strain, which could be associated with restricted ankle ROM.
 However, this relationship is likely bidirectional: reduced joint ROM may itself result in less tendon elongation and strain, underscoring the complex interplay between these factors.

-Triceps Surae MTU stiffness
+Triceps Surae MTU Stiffness

-In our study, individuals with obesity had a greater passive Triceps Surae MTU stiffness than agematched controls.
+In our study, individuals with obesity had a greater passive triceps surae MTU stiffness than age-matched controls.
 The greater stiffness observed in OB may be driven by structural differences within the MTU.
-Specifically, we found that CSA{AT} was on average 10% larger in OB, with cumulative muscle thickness and Triceps Surae MTU size being 6% and 9% larger, respectively.
+Specifically, we found that CSA{AT} was on average 10% larger in OB, with cumulative muscle thickness and triceps surae MTU size being 6% and 9% larger, respectively.
 Furthermore, SAT surrounding GL and GM was 2.8 and 2.7 times thicker in OB.
 Greater muscle SAT is a common feature of obesity, especially in the gastrocnemius muscles (19).
-Ectopic fat not only surrounds soft tissues but also accumulates between and within muscles and tendons in obesity, alongside an aberrant accumulation of fibrotic tissue (44, 45).
-Given the higher viscosity of adipose tissue relative to skeletal muscle (46) and its potential to alter skeletal muscle material properties (15), the heightened MTU stiffness may be attributable to structural modifications in muscles and tendons, such as fat infiltration (47), abnormal accumulation of cross-linking by e.g., advanced glycation end products (2, 48), and/or interactions between adipose tissue and musculotendinous structures (14, 15, 46) that all have been associated with obesity.
+Ectopic fat not only surrounds soft tissues but also accumulates between and within muscles and tendons in obesity, alongside an aberrant accumulation of fibrotic tissue (43, 44).
+Given the higher viscosity of adipose tissue relative to skeletal muscle (45) and its potential to alter skeletal muscle material properties (15), the heightened MTU stiffness may be attributable to structural modifications in muscles and tendons, such as fat infiltration (46), abnormal accumulation of cross-linking by e.g., advanced glycation end products (2, 47), and/or interactions between adipose tissue and musculotendinous structures (14, 15, 45) that all have been associated with obesity.

-As seen in the present study, previous research has suggested that obesity is associated with greater axial stiffness of the Triceps Surae MTU (49), greater (about 12%) AT thickness (50), CSA{AT} and stiffness (5).
-Paradoxically, increased tendinous and MTU stiffness has been positively associated with physical performance, particularly in athlete populations, attributed to faster and more efficient muscle-to-bone force transfer (30, 51, 52).
-Consequently, in the healthy population, an elevated musculotendinous stiffness might be viewed as a beneficial adaptation to mechanical loading (53).
-In athletes, however, this increased stiffness is not accompanied by an increased body mass, and perhaps that is why a similar adaptation does not confer a performance benefit for the individuals with obesity.
+As seen in the present study, previous research has suggested that obesity is associated with greater axial stiffness of the triceps surae MTU (48), greater (\sim 12%) AT thickness (49), CSA{AT}, and stiffness (5).
+Paradoxically, increased tendinous and MTU stiffness has been positively associated with physical performance, particularly in athlete populations, attributed to faster and more efficient muscle-to-bone force